Jroo1053/CTFScore/README.md

 ## Overview

-CTFScore or the "Advanced CTF Scoring System" adds a new dimension to CTFs by, scoring participants on the forensic footprint of their approaches.
-The system integrates with a [variety](#supported-ids) of open source IDS and provides real time feedback to users based on the detectability of their attacks.
-Users are also provided with a searchable list of all of the IDS alerts recorded during the course of a CTF and a breakdown of recorded score.
-This allows CTF developers to introduce discussion on defensive methodologies to any CTF and, gives users a reason to explore different attack patterns.
+CTFScore or the "Advanced CTF Scoring System" adds a new dimension to CTFs by scoring participants on the forensic footprint of their approaches.
+The system integrates with a [variety](#supported-ids) of open-source IDS, providing real-time feedback to users based on the detectability of their attacks.
+Users have access to a list of IDS alerts recorded during a CTF and a breakdown of their recorded score.
+Along with a variety of statistics all of which are updated in real-time.
+This allows CTF developers to introduce discussions of defensive methodologies to offensive CTFs.

-A demo CTF that makes use of the system is a available on [TryHackMe.com](https://tryhackme.com/jr/idsevasion).
-This room walks users through a complete cyber attack from initial recon to the final post-exploitation tasks and discuses; the footprints of common web scanners and how these footprint can be managed.
+A demo CTF that integrates the system is available on [TryHackMe.com](https://tryhackme.com/jr/idsevasion).
+This room walks users through a complete cyber-attack from initial recon to the final post-exploitation tasks and discusses the footprints of; web scanners, exploit kits, privilege escalation tools and persistence mechanisms.

 ## Architectural Overview

 The system consists of two components:

 1. The log aggregator - This is a simple Python service that reads from attached IDS and forwards any recorded alerts to the second component.
-2. The API/UI - This component handles the majority of the logic and, ingests, scores and stores the alerts that it receives from attached log aggregators.
+2. The API/UI - This component handles most of the logic and; ingests, scores and stores the alerts that it receives from attached log aggregators.
 The UI also provides a connivent means to search through IDS alert history and analyse how the attached IDS track exploits

-Using this architecture allows the system to serve both a single node CTF where, all services are hosted on the same machine and a multi-node CTF where, services are split across a network (see below).
+This architecture allows the system to serve both a single node CTF where all services are hosted on the same machine and a multi-node CTF where services are split across a network (see below).
 Either, way any installation will require one instance of the API/UI and at least one log aggregator.
 A minimal example is listed [here](https://github.com/Jroo1053/CTFScore/blob/master/Deployment/ApacheDemo/docker-compose.yml):

 ## Installation

 ### Docker

-Each component is designed with containerisation in mind, and as a result it is recommended that you use the [provided containers](https://github.com/Jroo1053?tab=packages&repo_name=CTFScore) to integrate the system with your CTF.
+Each component is designed for containerisation and as a result, it is recommended that you use the [provided containers](https://github.com/Jroo1053?tab=packages&repo_name=CTFScore) to integrate the system with your CTF.
 All of the files used to host the public CTF are available [here](), and should be a good starting point for most deployments.

 ### Ansible